 - 1. In general, salt and protein blocks should not be placed within 1⁄4 mile of water. - 2.
 Salt and protein blocks will not be placed in areas of depleted range, erosive soils, or sensitive plant or animal species.
-Where applicable, areas of sensitive plant or animal species will be identified by your Rangeland Management Specialist and included in each year's AOI. - 3.
-No more than three blocks (50 lb. blocks) of salt/protein will be placed at any location at any one time. - 4.
-Salt/protein will not be placed at the same location twice during the same grazing season. - 5.
-The use of portable salt/protein block containers is encouraged but not mandatory.
+If applicable, areas of sensitive plant or animal species will be identified by your Rangeland Management Specialist and included in each year's AOI. - 3.
+No more than three blocks (50 lb. blocks) of salt/protein will be placed at any location at any one time - 4.
+Salt/protein will not be placed at the same location twice during the same grazing season.